i0Ek3/go_tests/README.md

     - in my ex-company, they use both Mutex and channel, and they use channel to customize a new Mutex
 - use `go vet` to check your code always
 - don't use type embedding, you'll ignore the impact it brings, and that's hard to track bug down
+- use `context` to manage long-running processes
+- don't use `context.Value` or you got fired, here's [why](https://faiface.github.io/post/context-should-go-away-go2/)

 ## Content